 Prosthetic Orthotic Solutions International (POSI) was founded in 2000 by Kevin Towers, CPO; Jim Alaimo, CPO; Benjamin Harder, CP; Kevin Barnes, CP; and Edward Wisniewski, CP to share their knowledge and expertise of prosthetics and artificial limb development for those in need of these devices.

 The POSI team uses the latest developments in technology and devices to further assist their patients, such as the BiOM feet and Genium Microprocessor Knees.
 They are set apart from clinics using similar next-generation devices by their personal connection with their patients.

-One patient traveled cross-country from Montana to New Jersey to receive two new arms.
-A wounded warrior couldn’t get the attention he needed at Tripler Medical Center in Hawaii so he flew to New Jersey to get it from POSI.
+One patient traveled cross-country from Montana to New Jersey to receive two new prosthetic arms.
+A wounded warrior couldn’t get the attention he needed at Tripler Medical Center in Hawaii so he flew to New Jersey to get it from POSI for his prosthetic.
 Many others, previously feeling “lost in the shuffle,” found the staff at POSI truly listened to their problems and concerns.
 The message from these patients is basically the same, “I never received this level of personal attention anywhere else.”